Abdullah-Aldoseri/HHG_Simulation/README.md

 2. After extracting the folders, you'll find multiple directories, each corresponding to a different set of measurements.

-3. Under the follwoing name you find the Python script:
+3. Under the follwoing name you find the Python script in the repository:

    ```bash
    python 1Final_code_arranged.py